Market Share Calculator

 Your Avg Price per Unit = Your Company Revenue / Your Units Sold

-💡 For investors, strong market share growth often correlates with higher overall company performance.
-Our Annualized Return Calculator can help assess the long-term gains from such companies.
+💡 Strong market share growth often correlates with higher company performance.
+Our Annualized Return Calculator can help assess long-term gains from market-leading companies.

 Worked Example: A Software Company's Market Standing